|

 /etc/ppp/peers/$TUNNEL file.

-- to have the tunnel started on system boot:
+- to have a tunnel started on system boot,

 iface tunnel inet ppp